sevidmusic/Roady/README.md

    web browser.

 Note: The Darling Data Management System is still in development, an official
-      development and production release will be ready by the end of November 2020.
+      development and production release will be ready by the end of December 2020.

 Note: The Darling Data Management System requires PHP >= 7.4